A modern workflow for the multi-device web

 Once the client was happy with the content-structured wireframe, UI Farm applied the first skin.
 Since the codebase is the same as the wireframe’s, the designers and the developers just continued to work, improving and adding depth, colours and images and always following the company’s brand guidelines.
 At this stage, the larger screens viewports gained some more specific details, while during the first iteration it was still showing the “mobile-first” approach.

-During this iteration, UI Farm discussed with the client all of the potential design and performance improvements to apply to the pages.
+During this iteration, discussions with the client ensured that all of the potential design and performance improvements were applied to the pages.
 The discussion kept going in parallel with the active development, so that it was possible to experiment with some of the ideas directly on the site, test the results, discard what wasn’t working, or keep the rest for the next iteration.